orbitalfoundation/mercury/README.md

 ## display

 	? i could use wgpu + say wgpu_glyph to compose and render primitives by hand this requires building out concepts like lights, cameras, objects and so on and integrating that with 2d painting and widgets as well

 	? i could use say egui and bind it to wgpu as well it looks like this does have 2d drawing primitives
 		and it does give me some rich ux

 	? nannou would get me part way...

-    ?
+	- basic primitive abstractions to expose to js

-    - 2d
+		- display -> a whole display surface; can only have one
-    	- open a window
+		- area -> may as well be 3d
-        - draw a box
+		- area -> nesting and layout concepts may be here as well
-        - draw a circle
+		- box -> relative to parent scope
-        - images
+		- circle
-        - draw some text
+		- image
-        - various scaling, cutting, pasting, pruning operations
+		- text; scaling
-        - paths, bezier and so on
+		- paths; lines

-        - thick lines and so on
+		- gltfs

-    - 3d
+		- lights
-    	- a retained mode scene graph (i can make it?)
+		- cameras
-        - load a gltf
+		- tubes
-        - lighting
+		- sphere
-        - camera
+		- box

-    - behavior
+	- richer features to expose
-        - layout engine
+		- a layout engine
-        - detect mouse intersection with 2d and 3d objects
+		- mouse events
-        - object to object collision
+		- collision
-        - physics and animation built in or using a third party tool
+		- physics and animation

-    - maths library
+		- maths library?

 ## todo oct 2021